mattboentoro/ThisOrThatDocumentation/README.md

 ```

 #### Why do I decide to mark the deleted `Object of Comparison` (soft delete) rather than actually deleting the `Object of Comparison` (hard delete)?
-Since the user (let’s call it User A) is “caching” the data for 1 round, there might be a case when another user (let’s call it User B), deleted one of the player in the room User A is playing.
-Therefore, if we delete the player, there might be a case of broken request (Lambda is trying to get the players which is deleted).
-Thus, if we mark the item, let’s say the request from User A comes through when User B “deletes” the player.
-The score can still be updated, and on the next round, User A can get updated information about the current state of the players, and they will not get the value that User B has deleted. (rewrite this)
+Let's say there are 2 users, User A and User B. User A caches data for one round, which can lead to issues if another user, User B, deletes a player in the room User A is in.
+If this happens, User A's request could fail because Lambda tries to access the deleted player.
+To prevent this, we can mark the player instead of immediately deleting it.
+This allows User A to update the score even if User B deletes the player.
+In the next round, User A will get the latest information and won't see the deleted player.

 ### 4. POST /UpdateRanking